Liu Yun (footballer): Wuhan Zall

 Liu Yun would be promoted to the senior team of Wuhan Zall in the 2014 China League One campaign and would go on to make his debut on 21 March 2015 in a league game against Tianjin Songjiang F.C. that ended in a 1–0 defeat.
 He would go on to be an integral member of the team that gained promotion to the top tier for the club by winning the 2018 China League One division.
 He would make his top tier debut on 14 April 2019 against Shanghai SIPG F.C. in a league game that ended in a 2–1 defeat.
+He would go on to be a vital member of the team that not only survived relegation, but finished sixth at the end of the 2019 Chinese Super League campaign.